 The EAGLE suite includes many simulations that will be presented elsewhere.
-It includes higher resolution simulations that zoom into individual galaxies or galaxy groups (e.g. Sawala et al. 2014a).
-It also includes variations in the numerical techniques (Schaller et al., in preparation) and in the subgrid models (Crain et al., in preparation) that can be used to test the robustness of the predictions and to isolate the effects of individual processes.
+It includes higher-resolution simulations that zoom into individual galaxies or galaxy groups (e.g. Sawala et al. 2014a).
+It also includes variations in the numerical techniques (Schaller et al. 2014) and in the subgrid models (Crain et al. 2014) that can be used to test the robustness of the predictions and to isolate the effects of individual processes.

-This paper is organized as follows.
-We begin in Section 2 with a discussion of the use and pitfalls of cosmological hydrodynamical simulations in light of the critical role played by subgrid processes.
+This paper is organised as follows.
+We begin in $\S2$ with a discussion of the use and pitfalls of cosmological hydrodynamical simulations in light of the critical role played by subgrid processes.
 We focus in particular on the implications for the interpretation and the predictive power of the simulations, and the role of numerical convergence.
-In Section 3 we describe the simulations and our definition of a galaxy.
+In $\S3$ we describe the simulations and our definition of a galaxy.
 This section also briefly discusses the numerical techniques and subgrid physics.
-The subgrid models are discussed in depth in Section 4; readers not interested in the details may wish to skip this section.
-In Section 5 we show the results for observables that were considered in the calibration of the subgrid models, namely the $z \sim 0$ GSMF, the related relation between stellar mass and halo mass, galaxy sizes, and the relations between BH mass and stellar mass.
-We also consider the importance of the choice of aperture used to measure stellar masses and investigate both weak and strong convergence (terms that are defined in Section 2).
-In Section 6 we present a diverse and representative set of predictions that were not used for the calibration, including specific star formation rates (SSFR) and passive fractions, the Tully-Fisher relation, the mass-metallicity relations, various properties of the intracluster medium, and the column density distributions of intergalactic metals.
-All results presented here are for $z \sim 0$ .
+The subgrid models are discussed in depth in §4; readers not interested in the details may wish to skip this section.
+In §5 we show the results for observables that were considered in the calibration of the subgrid models, namely the $z \sim 0$ GSMF, the related relation between stellar mass and halo mass, galaxy sizes, and the relations between BH mass and stellar mass.
+We also consider the importance of the choice of aperture used to measure stellar masses and investigate both weak and strong convergence (terms that are defined in $\S2$).
+In $\S6$ we present a diverse and representative set of predictions that were not used for the calibration, including specific star formation rates and passive fractions, the Tully-Fisher relation, the mass-metallicity relations, various properties of the intracluster medium, and the column density distributions of intergalactic metals.
+All results presented here are for $z \sim 0$.
 We defer an investigation of the evolution to Furlong et al. (2014) and other future papers.
-We summarize and discuss our conclusions in Section 7.
+We summarize and discuss our conclusions in §7.
 Finally, our implementation of the hydrodynamics and our method for generating the initial conditions are summarized in Appendices A and B, respectively.